tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/protection-relay-manipulation.md

     NORMAL OPERATION: Three-parameter protection chain
     ──────────────────────────────────────────────────

-    Incoming current measurement
+    Incoming current  (primary amps)
               │
+      ┌───────┴───────────────┐
+      ↓                       ↓
+    ┌─────────────────────────┐   ┌────────────────────────────┐
+    │ 51 time-overcurrent     │   │ 50 instantaneous           │
+    │ pickup 300A             │   │ threshold 1200A            │
+    │ (set above ~200A load)  │   │ (heavy fault, trips fast)  │
+    └────────────┬────────────┘   └─────────────┬──────────────┘
+         I > 300A?
+I > 1200A?
+                 │ YES                            │ YES
+                 ↓                                ↓
+         hold time delay 300ms              TRIP (no delay) (graded with upstream relays)
+                 │ delay expires
                  ↓
-         ┌───────────────────────────────┐
-         │ PICKUP: Is I > 5A?            │  ← Minimum sensitivity threshold
-         │ (if NO: ignore, stay armed)   │    Usually set above max load └──────────────┬────────────────┘
-                        │ YES
-                        ↓
-         ┌───────────────────────────────┐
-         │ THRESHOLD: Is I > 1200A?      │  ← Trip level (overcurrent limit)
-         │ (fault vs load discrimination)     Attacker target: INCREASE (hide faults) └──────────────┬────────────────┘
-                        │ YES
-                        ↓
-         ┌───────────────────────────────┐
-         │ TIME DELAY: Hold 100ms        │  ← Coordinated with upstream relays
-         │ (let faster relays act first) │    Attacker target: INCREASE (delay trip) └──────────────┬────────────────┘
-                        │ DELAY EXPIRES
-                        ↓
-                   🔴 TRIP RELAY
+               TRIP

-    ATTACK SCENARIO: Threshold manipulation
-    ────────────────────────────────────────

-    Normal setting:
-      Pickup: 5A (above 3A max load)
-      Threshold: 1200A
-      Delay: 100ms
-      → Trip on sustained 1200A current within 100ms

-    After attacker modifies (DIGSI 5 or AcSELerator QuickSet):
-      Pickup: 5A (unchanged, appears normal)
-      Threshold: 1500A (MODIFIED: +300A margin)
-      Delay: 100ms (unchanged)

-    Result:
-      • Fault current 1200-1500A: Relay sees current > pickup but < threshold → NO TRIP
-      • Fault propagates further into network
-      • Downstream equipment overheats and fails
-      • Cascade spreads to adjacent zones
+    Either element opens the breaker.
+The attacker's targets are the 51 pickup, raised to hide smaller faults, and the 50 threshold or the time delay, raised to slow the clearance of a heavy one.

-    ATTACK SCENARIO: Pickup increase (more dangerous)
+    ATTACK SCENARIO: Pickup raised, smaller faults go unseen ────────────────────────────────────────────────────────
-    ──────────────────────────────────────────────────

-    Normal setting:
-      Pickup: 5A
-      Threshold: 1200A
-      → Responds to any fault above 5A
+    Normal:
+      load          ~200A
+      51 pickup     300A     (trips after the time delay) 50 threshold  1200A    (trips at once)

-    After attacker modifies:
+    After the attacker raises the 51 pickup to 450A:
-      Pickup: 40A (MODIFIED: shifted well above normal 3A load)
-      Threshold: 1200A (unchanged)

-    Zone behaviour:
-      • Normal load 1A-3A: below pickup, relay idle (correct, as before)
-      • High-impedance or remote fault drawing 20A-35A: now below the 40A pickup, so the relay stays idle and the real fault is missed
-      • Only currents above 40A start the element at all
-      • The whole 5A-40A band the old pickup would have caught is now unprotected, while the zone looks healthy day to day
+      A high-impedance or remote fault drawing 300-450A no longer starts the time element, so it is never cleared.
+The band the old pickup would have caught is now unprotected, and the relay looks healthy on load.
-      • Deaf to weak faults, not hair-trigger: raising pickup only removes sensitivity
+      Raising pickup only removes sensitivity: the zone goes deaf to weak faults, it does not become hair-trigger.

+    ATTACK SCENARIO: Instantaneous slowed, a heavy fault clears late ────────────────────────────────────────────────────────────────

+    Normal:
+      50 threshold  1200A    → a 1500A fault trips at once
+      51 delay      300ms

+    After the attacker raises the 50 threshold to 1600A (or lengthens the delay):
+      A 1500A fault no longer gets the instantaneous trip; it waits out the slower time-overcurrent delay instead.
+Clearance is late, the faulted plant heats for longer, and the grading with upstream relays breaks, so a fault meant to clear locally can reach further in.

     INTERCONNECTED CONSTRAINT: What the attacker cannot hide ─────────────────────────────────────────────────────────

     Baseline comparison (DIGSI 5 online-vs-offline):
-      Settings file on engineering workstation shows: Threshold 1200A, Pickup 5A Relay reports (queried live): Threshold 1500A, Pickup 40A → MISMATCH flagged immediately
+      Settings file on engineering workstation shows: 51 pickup 300A, 50 threshold 1200A
+      Relay reports (queried live): 51 pickup 450A, 50 threshold 1600A
+      → MISMATCH flagged immediately

     Attacker's only solution: Corrupt BOTH